 The life-saving impact of research @(Model.HeadingTag)>

-At the time, treatments were not yet available in Quebec, where Sylvain lived, but there was a clinical trail in the United States.
-Supported by his parents, Sylvain traveled back and forth to Washington, D.C. for over 5 years to undergo very aggressive treatments – treatments without which he would not have survived.
+At the time, treatments were not yet available in Quebec, where Sylvain lived, but there was a clinical trial in the United States.
+Supported by his parents, Sylvain travelled back and forth to Washington, D.C. for over 5 years to undergo very aggressive treatments – treatments without which he would not have survived.